DFINITY-Education/data-structures/module-2.md

 Such a data structure is especially useful in instances where we care more about ensuring that an element is definitely not in a set.
 For instance, when registering a new username, many services aim to quickly indicate whether a given name is already taken.
 The cost of a false positive - indicating that a username is already taken when it is actually available - isn't high, so this tradeoff for increased efficiency is worthwhile.

 Bloom filters use a **bitmap** as the base data structure.
 A bitmap is simply an array where each index contains either a 0 or a 1.
 The filter takes in the value that's being entered into the data structure, hashes it to multiple indices (ranging from 0 to the length - 1 of the bitmap) using several different hash functions, and stores a 1 at that particular index.
 The beauty of a bloom filter - and the aspect that makes it so space-efficient - is the fact that we don't need to actually store the given element in our set.
-We simply hash the element, go to the location in our bitmap that is hashes to, and insert a 1 into that spot (or multiple spots if using multiple hash functions).
+We simply hash the element, go to the location in our bitmap that it hashes to, and insert a 1 into that spot (or multiple spots if using multiple hash functions).

 **Example bitmap with values initialized to 0:**
 <div align="center">